Fire and rescue services

 More information:

-Check with the nearest embassy or consulate of Paraguay about what you need to do.
+Check with the nearest embassy or consulate of Paraguay about the required documents for minors travelling to/from Paraguay and how to obtain them.

 More information: